Heavy Cream 101: Nutrition Facts and Health Effects

 Final Thoughts

-Heavy cream is a delicious high-fat dairy food, and when you use it in the kitchen, it leads to great things.
+Heavy cream is a delicious high-fat dairy food.
+When used in the kitchen, it can enhance the flavor of different foods.

-However, cream isn’t the most nutritious food in the world.
+However, cream isn’t the most nutritious food in the world, and it contains high calories and saturated fat.

-If you enjoy it, don’t worry about using it in sensible amounts – whether that is with your coffee, berries, or in the occasional recipe.
+If you enjoy it, there is no need to worry about using it in reasonable amounts occasionally – whether that is with coffee, berries, or in a cooked dish.

-For more dairy ideas, see this guide to clotted cream – a delicious dairy food with a high butterfat content.
+For more dairy ideas, see this guide to clotted cream.